 Bad week in social media gets worse; Twitter hammered

-The company's stock plunged this morning after it reported a decline in its monthly users and warned the number could fall further in the coming months.

-The more than 17 percent drop in share value at the opening bell comes one day after Facebook lost 19 percent of its value – its worst trading day since Facebook went public in 2012.
+The company’s stock plunged Friday after it reported a decline in its monthly users and warned that the number could fall further in the coming months.
+The 20.5 percent plunge comes one day after Facebook lost 19 percent of its value in a single day.

-Twitter, like other social media platforms, says it's putting its platform over user growth.
+Twitter says it’s putting the long-term stability of its platform above user growth.
 That leaves investors seemingly unable to value what the biggest companies in the sector, which rely on their potential user reach, are worth.

 Twitter had 335 million monthly users in the quarter, below the 339 million Wall Street was expecting, and down slightly from 336 million in the first quarter.
-That overshadowed a strong monthly user growth of 3 percent.
+That overshadowed a strong monthly user growth of 3 percent compared with the previous year.

 The company said its monthly user number could continue to fall in the “mid-single-digit millions” in the third quarter.

+While Friday was Twitter’s second-worst loss since it went public in November 2013, the stock has still doubled in value over the past 12 months.

-Long criticized for allowing hate, abuse and trolls to run rampant on its platform, Twitter has begun to crack down, banning accounts that violate its terms and making others less visible.
+Long criticized for allowing bad behavior to run rampant on its platform, Twitter has begun to crack down, banning accounts that violate its terms and making others less visible.

 Twitter is now attempting to rein in the worst offenders after years as one of the Wild West corners of the internet.